Trump suffers second defeat as revised travel ban on hold

-A federal judge blocked President Donald Trump's revised travel ban hours before it was to take effect, marking the second time courts have thwarted Trump's efforts to freeze immigration by refugees and citizens of some predominantly Muslim nations.

-The initial ruling came from a judge in Hawaii who rejected the government's claims that the travel ban is about national security, not discrimination.
-U.S. District Judge Derrick Watson also said Hawaii would suffer financially if the executive order constricted the flow of students and tourists to the state, and that Hawaii was likely to succeed on a claim that the ban violates First Amendment protections against religious discrimination.
+The Wednesday ruling came from U.S. District Judge Derrick Watson in Honolulu, who rejected the government's claims that the travel ban is about national security, not discrimination.
+Watson also said Hawaii would suffer financially if the executive order constricted the flow of students and tourists to the state, and that Hawaii was likely to succeed on a claim that the ban violates First Amendment protections against religious discrimination.

-U.S. District Judge Theodore Chuang of Maryland also issued a restraining order against the ban early Thursday morning, more narrowly stopping the government from halting visas to citizens of the six countries named in the executive order.
-The judge cited a similar argument that cast the administration’s order as pointed discrimination against Muslims in striking down the provision.

 Watson criticized what he called the "illogic" of the government's arguments and cited "significant and unrebutted evidence of religious animus" behind the travel ban.
 He also noted that while courts should not examine the "veiled psyche" and "secret motives" of government decision-makers, "the remarkable facts at issue here require no such impermissible inquiry."